 How do we know it?
-Well, it’s just not you, but our customers too, who have similar doubts as to this.
+Well, it’s not just you, but our customers too, who have similar doubts about this.
 So, let’s clear all the dilemmas, ‘cause you know, they are never good until sorted nice and neat.
 So, here’s addressing the crux of all the questions mentioned above.

 What is a good NPS to have?